Home > Knowledge Base > Essay Writing Guidelines > How to Structure an Essay Paragraph – A Step-By-Step Guide

 Therefore,

 Read, read and read.
-Make sure each sentence of the paragraph links back to the last sentence seamlessly and logically and brings together a cohesive whole.
+Make sure each sentence of the paragraph links back to the first sentence seamlessly and logically and brings together a cohesive whole.

 Depending on the intent of your essay, you could: